 The benefits of reaching people and organizations around the world with just a mouse click are invaluable.
 Using social media to learn more about a diagnosis, find support and connect with other patients and caregivers, however, is by no means foolproof.
 Staying on the lookout for misinformation and untrustworthy resources is necessary at all times.
 The Skin Cancer Foundation is here to help, and you can be part of the solution.

-To find accurate, medically reviewed information about skin cancer, visit our Skin Cancer Facts & Statistics page.
-For help with how to share it with others, check out our #SharetheFacts social media toolkit.
+May is Skin Cancer Awareness Month, a perfect time to share accurate, medically reviewed information about skin cancer.
+Visit our Skin Cancer Facts & Statistics page for all of the details.
+For graphics and resources to share with others, check out our #SharetheFacts social media toolkit.
 Visit our Skin Cancer Support Resources page for a list of organizations that provide guidance and assistance to patients and caregivers.